CodeYourFuture/syllabus/docs/fundamentals/week-1/session.md

 The last thing we will do today is ship some code, because we expect you to ship very often at CYF.

-You're going to be working on a shop project over the Fundamentals course, but you don’t have that yet, so let’s ship your personal home page.
+You're going to be working on and developing your own projects over the Fundamentals course, so let's begin with your personal home page.
 In Intro to Digital (ITD) you built a Personal Home Page to complete the course.
 Now we’ll ship it to become a “real” website.
 When developers talk about shipping or deployment they mean turning the version that they’re developing into something that users can access.

 :::tip
 It's important that software _works_ and that we can _use_ it!